How to invoice us

 By viewing remittances this way, you will be able to see the status of your invoices on a line-by-line basis.

-If you are submitting an invoice for radiology, the invoice must be accompanied by the radiology report.
-We will not pay radiology invoices which are not accompanied by the report.
+If you are submitting an invoice for radiology services, the invoice must be accompanied by the radiology report.
+WorkCover is unable to pay radiology invoices without the accompanying report.

 If you feel the maximum schedule fee under the table of costs is inadequate, you may apply to us in writing for an increase.
 You must specify the special circumstance and the reason/s the cost should be increased in the particular case.